libing-milly/covey.town/README.md

 The frontend will automatically re-compile and reload in your browser if you change any files in the `frontend/src` directory.

 ## Deploying the app
 The app with new features is currently deployed at `https://lucid-thompson-d73d99.netlify.app/`.
+The frontend git repository can be accessed at `https://github.com/libing-milly/covey.town`.
 No modification is made to the original backend in the `services/roomService` directory.
 Instead, we have our backend on a separate git repository at `https://github.com/julianluo/cs5500-project-server4`.
 To deploy the app, change the `.env` file in the `frontend` directory to as follows:

 `REACT_APP_TOWNS_SERVICE_URL=https://roomservice.covey.town/`